awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. Select the image and choose **Actions**, **Create bundle**\.
 **Note**
 To create a bundle programmatically, use the CreateWorkspaceBundle API action\.
-For more information, see [ CreateWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_CreateWorkspaceBundle.html) in the *Amazon Workspaces API Reference*\.
+For more information, see [ CreateWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_CreateWorkspaceBundle.html) in the *Amazon WorkSpaces API Reference*\.

 1. Enter a bundle name and a description, and then do the following:
    + For **Bundle hardware type**, choose the hardware to use when launching WorkSpaces from this custom bundle\.